xavierrao/blindMazeNavigation/README.md

 - **Item System**: Purchase and use strategic items from shops to gain advantages
 - **Wheel Mechanics**: Land on special spaces to spin wheels with various effects
 - **Shadow Realm**: A dangerous space that traps players until they escape via wheel spin
-- **Real-time Multiplayer**: Play with 2 other friends via room codes
+- **Real-time Multiplayer**: Play with 2 other friends via shareable room URLs
+- **Multi-Page Architecture**: Clean navigation with shareable game links

 ## Requirements